snorlax95/Goofy-SQL/README.md

 # Crossplatform SQL GUI

-Currently there are no great applications for windows, this project will provide an easy to use, consistent UI for bot mac and windows
+Currently there are no great applications for windows, this project will provide an easy to use, consistent UI for both mac and windows

 ## requirements